victorelgersma/blog/_posts/2025-08-28-printing-out-all-the-lines-that-start-with-a-certain-sequence-with-grep.md

 tags: [grep, bash]
 ---

-This will print out all the files starting with the word 'alias' and append them to the ~/.aliases file
+Print out all the files starting with the word 'alias' and append them to the ~/.aliases file

 ```sh
 grep '^alias ' ~/.zshrc >> ~/.aliases